 More prerequisites: more energy efficiency, more renewable energy, more grids

-There are a few trends that run through all of the scenarios in dena’s pilot study.
+There are a few trends that run through all of the scenarios in the dena Study Integrated Energy Transition.
 The expansion of renewable energy will have to be undertaken at the highest level, and energy efficiency in households, industry, trade and transport must be increased considerably.
 It will require a significant infrastructure upgrade, particularly in the electricity grid.
 Efforts in research and development will have to be redoubled in order to stimulate innovation and bring innovations swiftly onto the market.
 This applies in particular to those industrial processes for which today’s technology offers no climate-friendly alternatives.